“In the midst of pain, I received peace, at the point of death, my freedom. And though I will die a condemned man, I will live eternally pardoned.

 “Then take him and judge him according to your own law,” Pilate commanded as he turned to leave.

-“We cannot sentence anyone to death according to Roman law!” the Jews responded.
+“You know we cannot sentence anyone to death according to the law!” the Jews responded.

 “Death?
 What has he done?”

 Pilate turned and walked into the courtyard , “Bring the prisoner to me ,”he commanded.
 As the guards came in with Jesus he observed him as they approached.

 “Who is this man?
 Why do the Jewish leaders want him dead?”
 Pilate thought to himself.